Karinza38/AI_paper_collection_assistant/README.md

 -   `configs/config.ini`: Contains settings for filtering, output, and model selection.
 -   `configs/paper_topics.txt`: Defines the criteria for paper selection.
 -   `configs/authors.txt`: Lists authors to follow, along with their Semantic Scholar IDs.
 -   `configs/questions.txt`: Contains the questions used for Q&A generation.
+These questions are used by the LLM to generate question-answer pairs for each paper.

 ## How It Works